edwardwillis/corepython/WORKSHOP.md

 These things make it perfect for calling Web APIs - libraries like **requests** make it super simple to form a requests and process results.

+### JSON and pydantic

+JSON is the standard format for exchanging data in web APIs.
+In Python, the Pydantic library makes it easy to define data models with clear, type-checked fields.
+By combining Pydantic with JSON, you can write business logic using strongly typed Python classes and seamlessly convert them to and from JSON when sending or receiving HTTP requests.
+This approach ensures your data is both structured and easy to work with throughout your application.

 ## 1. Client–Service Interaction

 ### 1.1 Sequence Diagram